8eni/angular2-strava/README.md

 ## Set up
 You need to set up a strava api token [here](https://www.strava.com/settings/api) and update the TOKEN constant in the `strava.service.ts` with your token value

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.

 ## Development server